daschu98/german-terms-of-anotonym-scales-for-ML-based-speech/README.md

-## corresponding german terms for used antonym scales
+## German Terms Used for the Antonym Scales

 | English        | German           |
 |----------------|------------------|